-My name is Josh Maffson, I am currently a 5th year Apprentice in the HVAC System/Sheet Metal Apprenticeship Program.
+My name is Matter Alues, I am an HVAC Journeyperson.
+I have been in the HVAC System Installation Trade since 1993.
+I have completed a year HVAC System/ Sheet Metal Apprenticeship program.

 I am submitting these comments in support of the Energy Commission's proposal to require certification of anyone performing Title 24 acceptance testing.
 The proposed Title 24 energy code update requires sophisticated inspections, but these inspections are useless unless performed by acceptance testers that have the skills, knowledge and ability to competently perform these inspections.
 Without high quality inspections, the code cannot be enforced, and we will not achieve our energy efficiency goals.
 I support the concept of taking advantage of the existing certification programs that are offered by NEBB, AABC and TABB.
 AABC, NEBB and TABB are respected, experienced national organizations that were created specifically to verify that HVAC systems perform as designed.
 Each of these organizations is accredited under ISO/IEC 17024, the internationally recognized standard for certification bodies.
 This accreditation ensures that TABB, NEBB and AABC have the existing infrastructure and ability to address the challenges of providing training and certification for Title 24 HVAC acceptance test technicians, supervisors and employers.
 Because these programs are already established, they have the capability to immediately start providing California acceptance testing certifications, ensuring that the benefits of this proposed regulation are achieved sooner rather than later.